leannevu/website-BET_STATS/README.md

      As a user, I can see the Outcome Distribution
      As a user, I see the Total Bets Per Player as a pie chart

+Epic
+As a user, I want a user centered design
+    Story
+    As a user, I want to see "Welcome, -my name-" for personalization As a user, I don't want to lose my progress and accidentlly click on someone else's name As a user, I want to see my balance after every draw As a user, I want access to other pages on every page